 This modified game will introduce the tactical side of Netball while still providing ample opportunities for players to develop their fundamental netball skills at all positions in a fun non-competitive environment.

 The 6v6 game is fast and provides players with lots of touches on the ball to enhance skill development and enjoyment.
 With only three positions on each team, but still played on a full size court it means the game is less complicated for children and easier for coaches to ensure the players learn the skills relevant to all positions and to provide them with equal opportunities.
 Players rotate to prevent early specialisation in positions.
 The emphasis is on all players getting plenty of touches of the ball and the opportunity to develop a broad skill set.

-For more information, please click on one of the documents below or click here to go to the ANZ futureFERNS Year 5 webpage.
+For more information, please click on one of the documents below or click here to go to the ANZ futureFERNS Year 5 and Year 6 webpage.

 Future Ferns Registration Form

 Please click on the document link below to access the Future Ferns Registration Form.

 This form must be completed by the Team Coach/Manager each week showing which position each team member is playing, then handed in at the side window of the Control Room (container) before each game.